fastforwardlabs/deepad/README.md

 │   ├── kdd
 │   ├── kdd_data_gen.py
 ├── cml
+│   ├── cml_build.py
+│   ├── cml_servemodel.py
+│   ├── install_deps.py
 ├── metrics
 ├── models
+│   ├── ae.py
+│   ├── bigan.py
+│   ├── ocsvm.py
+│   ├── pca.py
+│   ├── seq2seq.py
+│   ├── vae.py
 ├── utils
+│   ├── data_utils.py
+│   ├── eval_utils.py
+│   ├── train_utils.py
 ├── train.py
 ├── test.py
 ```

+#### `data`

-The `data` directory contains the dataset (kdd network intrusion) used the experiments.
+The `data` directory holds the [KDD Network Intrusion dataset](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html) used the experiments and interactive dashboard.
 It contains a script (`kdd_data_gen.py`) that downloads the data, constructs train and test sets separated into inliers and outliers, and places those data files in the `data/kdd` directory.

+#### `cml`

+The `cml` folder contains the artifacts needed to configure and launch the project on Cloudera Machine Learning (CML).

+#### `models`

+The `models` directory contains modules for each of the model implementations.
+Each module comes with code to specify parameters and methods for training and computing an anomaly score.
+It also serves as the holding location of saved models after training.

+#### `utils`

+The `utils` directory holds helper functions that are referenced throughout different modules and scripts in the repo.

+#### `train.py`

-The `cml` folder contains scripts needed to launch the project on Cloudera Machine Learning (CML).
-The `models` directory contains code to specify the parameters of each model and methods for training and computing an anomaly score. `train.py` contains code to train each model and then evaluate each model (generate a histogram of anomaly scores assigned by each model, and ROC curve to assess model skill on the anomaly detection task).
+This script contains code to train and then evaluate each model by generating a histogram of anomaly scores assigned by each model, and ROC curve to assess model skill on the anomaly detection task.
+The general steps taken in the script are:

-`python3 train.py`

-This above script does the following:

-- Downloads the kdd dataset if not already downloaded
+- Download the KDD dataset if not already downloaded
 - Trains all of the models (Autoencoder, Variational Autoencoder, Bidirectional GAN, Sequence Models, PCA, OCSVM)
 - Evaluates the models on a test split (8000 inliers, 2000 outliers).
 Generates [charts](metrics) on model performance: histogram of anomaly scores, ROC, general metrics (f1,f2, precision, recall, accuracy)